-Inspired by the 26th Ludum Dare competition theme of Minimalism, Another Star uses but a single 128×128 tile sheet to bring you a vast world to explore.
+Inspired by the 26th Ludum Dare competition theme of Minimalism, Another Star originally used a single 128×128 tile sheet for everything, yet still managed to create a vast world to explore.
+Version 3 of the game expanded the graphics beyond this original limitation, but the minimalistic spirit lives on.
 Secrets are hidden everywhere, and you never know what you might find on the next screen.
 Those who take the time to explore instead of merely rushing to the next objective will certainly be rewarded.

 Battles are turn based, but play out quickly.
 There's no need for complicated targeting here, simply choose to attack and everyone in your party will deal damage to every enemy.
 But be careful!
 Enemies will do the same to you, making them even more dangerous in numbers.
 Your HP will drain quickly, so be sure to use abilities and items to your advantage.
 Those who only choose to fight are apt to meet an early demise.